standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 Maps are defined in a series of mapping rules.
 A powerful feature of CIMPL is that mapping rules are inherited.
 If your class inherits from a parent class that is already mapped, you do not need to create a new map for your class.
 However, if you want to specify mappings for a new `Property`, or override the inherited map, you may do so.

 The inheritance of mapping rules follows the class hierarchy.
 If there is no map for a class or attribute, CIMPL tooling automatically looks to the parent class to try and find a map.
 The first mapping rule found will be applied.
 If no mapping rule is found for a `Property` defined in CIMPL, a FHIR **extension** will be created.
-If a map is not found for an `Entry`, that `Entry` will be mapped to the [**Basic resource**](https://www.hl7.org/fhir/basic.html).
+If a map is not found for an `Entry`, that `Entry` will be mapped to the [**Basic**](https://www.hl7.org/fhir/basic.html) resource.
 In general, mapping to **Basic** is not recommended because it has no inherent semantic meaning for implementers.

 ### Mapping CIMPL Primitives to FHIR

-CIMPL follows somewhat flexible rules on how CIMPL `primitives` (data types) map to FHIR.
+CIMPL follows somewhat flexible rules on how CIMPL `primitive` data types map to FHIR.
 For example, an `unsignedInt` in CIMPL can map to an **integer** data type in FHIR (since every `unsignedInt` is an **integer**, there is no loss of information).
 However, maps that lose information, such as `integer` in CIMPL mapped to **unsignedInt** in FHIR, generally will trigger mapping errors.
 An exception is that CIMPL `concept` is allowed to map to FHIR **code**.
 The following table shows the acceptable mappings between CIMPL and FHIR:

 | CIMPL Primitive | Can map to FHIR... |
 |----------|---------|